-The region comprises Wanganui and Rangitīkei districts, the Waimarino part of Ruapehu district and the Waitōtara–Waverley part of the South Taranaki district.
-All of these areas except Waitōtara–Waverley fall within the territory of Horizons (Manawatū–Wanganui) regional council.
+The region comprises Whanganui and Rangitīkei districts, the Waimarino part of Ruapehu district and the Waitōtara–Waverley part of South Taranaki district.
+All of these areas except Waitōtara–Waverley fall within the territory of Horizons (Manawatū–Whanganui) regional council.

 Wanganui has long been a spelling of Whanganui, reflecting the fact that local Māori pronounce ‘wh’ as ‘w’.
-Both spellings of the name were made official in 2009 but locals, both Māori and Pākehā, still expect that it will be pronounced with the ‘h’ silent.
+Both spellings of the name were made official in 2009 but locals, both Māori and Pākehā, still expect it to be pronounced with the ‘h’ silent.

 European settlers arrived in Whanganui, one of the country’s first towns, from 1841.
 Wanganui Collegiate School was established in 1854, and New Zealand’s oldest surviving newspaper, the Wanganui Chronicle, in 1856.
-The district was a zone of conflict between Māori and government forces in 1847, and again in the 1860s.
+The district saw conflict between Māori and government forces in 1847, and again in the 1860s.

-European settlement advanced from 1870 – north-west from Whanganui towards Hāwera, and up the Whanganui, Waitōtara, Turakina and Rangitīkei river valleys.
+European settlement advanced from 1870 – north-west towards Hāwera, and north up the Whanganui, Waitōtara, Turakina and Rangitīkei river valleys.

 Since the 1990s new industries and innovative businesses have been set up and tourism is flourishing, although the population has not increased greatly.

 The region is home to many fine Māori meeting houses.
 Small churches, many designed by Frederick de Jersey Clere, are a distinctive feature of the countryside.
-There are a number of historic houses and homesteads in Rangitīkei and around Whanganui, and the New Zealand Army’s Memorial Museum is in Waiōuru.
+There are a number of historic houses and homesteads in Rangitīkei and around Whanganui, and the National Army Museum is in Waiōuru.

-Cultural institutions in Whanganui itself include the Sarjeant Gallery, the Royal Wanganui Opera House, Whanganui Regional Museum and the Ward Observatory.
+Cultural institutions in Whanganui itself include the Sarjeant Gallery, the Royal Whanganui Opera House, Whanganui Regional Museum and the Ward Observatory.
 Cooks Gardens is a renowned sporting venue.